labicon/ros2_turtlebot_icon/Turtlebot_README.md

 ROS2 humble only supports Ubuntu 22 (not 24) or Linux mint 21.
 So make sure your PC has the right linux distribution installed.

-My procedure to setup my PC is:
+My procedure to set up my PC is:
 *  Install [linux mint 21](https://linuxmint.com/download_all.php) following the [instruction](https://linuxmint-installation-guide.readthedocs.io/en/latest/)
 * Install ROS2 humble following [this instruction](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
 * Install Turtlebot4 ROS2 package by `sudo apt update && sudo apt install ros-humble-turtlebot4-desktop`
 * Set up discovery server following [this instruction](https://turtlebot.github.io/turtlebot4-user-manual/setup/discovery_server.html).
 I will cover this in details later.
 * Set up your conda environment to run your codes.
 * Install [vicon-bridge](https://github.com/dasc-lab/ros2-vicon-bridge) to get VICON mocap data.
-* Install my [ros2_turtlebot_icon](https://github.com/HongruiZhao/ros2_turtlebot_icon) node to subscribe to images and VICON data and send them to your python codes using redis.
+* Install my [ros2_turtlebot_icon](https://github.com/labicon/ros2_turtlebot_icon) node to subscribe to images and VICON data and send them to your python codes using redis.
 I will cover this in details later.

+Since you will need lots of terminals, I highly recommend using tmux.
+Install tmux by: `apt install tmux`.
+Open your default terminal, then type in `tmux` to create a new tmux session.
+`ctrl+b+%` for vertical panel split.
+`ctrl+b+"` for horizontal panel split.
+`ctrl+b+q` to show panel number, and type in the number to go to that panel.
+`ctrl+b ctrl+up` (can hold ctrl and do multiple up): increase panel size `ctrl+b ctrl+down` decrease panel size
+`tmux rename-session -t some_number your_name` rename the tmux session from `some_number` to `your_name`.
+The number can be found at the bottom left.
+`tmux detach` go back to your default terminal.
+`tmux attach -t your_name` go back to the existing session `your_name`.

-### Discovery Server
+## Discovery Server
 Since we have two Turtlebots, we need to set up the discovery servers for them at the same time.
 Your setup should be:
 `ROS_DOMAIN_ID [0]:`